anil-iqbal/anil-iqbal.github.io/_posts/2020-09-22-Loan-prediction.md

 ---

-Machine Learning using scikit-learn Design bank loan default database schema in MySQL Use Pandas for feature engineering.
-Train various models with Gridsearch for loan default prediction Model validation using f1-score.
-The data is from official website of Lending Club.
-It has more than 1.6M loan entries and hundreds of features.
+This project aims to build a classifier to predict whether a loan case will be paid off or not. historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
+The data is from official website of Lending club and It has more than 1.6M loan entries and hundreds of features.

 The purpose was to build a classifier that can predict loan default risk based on loan application data.